Research Catalogue Extended Guide

 Groups are a way of having a shared space for expositions with multiple users, for example for use in a class, research project or workshop.
 As a member of the group, you get access to the group’s overview page, which shows all users and expositions connected to the group as well as general information.
 As a member, you can create (your own) expositions within the group, that will be directly visible to all the group’s members.

-The group may also have one or more admins (administrators).
-The group’s admins have the ability to manage the members, expositions and edit the description and other metadata.
+The group may also have one or more group admins (administrators).
+The groups’s admins have the ability to manage the groups’ members, expositions and edit the description and other metadata.
 They can also set collaborations for the expositions that are connected to the group.
-In some sense the group is a mini-portal within the portal.
+In some sense the group is a sub-portal within the portal.

-User groups are created by the portal admin(s).
+Groups are always created by the portal admin(s).
 The public groups of a portal can be found on the portal feed page.
 Private groups of which you are a member appear on your profile page.

 There are two ways to become a member of a group: